 Where we run…

-Into trouble is when an individual fails to mention that they do use some type of tobacco or nicotine product, and this usage is discovered by the insurance company handling the applicant’s application.
+Into trouble is when an individual fails to mention that they do use some tobacco or nicotine product, and this usage is discovered by the insurance company handling the applicant’s application.

 A discovery that can occur: